tanya-jp/SharedMemTPG/src/cli/README.md

 **Options:**

 - (-s) seed (int): Replaying a specific seed for that environment (default: 42)
-- (--seed-aux) auxillary seed (int): An auxiliary seed (default: 42) used in the replay; its exact role is determined by the underlying experiment logic.
+- (--seed-aux) auxillary seed (int): An auxiliary seed (default: 42) used in the debug; its exact role is determined by the underlying experiment logic.

 **Example:**